-HDTV and standard definition television (SDTV) are the two categories of display formats for digital television (DTV) transmissions, which are becoming the standard.
-HDTV provides a higher quality display with a vertical resolution display from 720p to 1080i.
-The p stands for progressive scanning, which means that each scan includes every line for a complete picture, and the i stands for interlaced scanning which means that each scan includes alternate lines for half a picture.
-These rates translate into a frame rate of up to 60 frames per second, twice that of conventional television.
-One of HDTV's most prominent features is its wider aspect ratio (the width to height ratio of the screen) of 16:9, a development based on research showing that the viewer's experience is enhanced by screens that are wider.
-HDTV pixel numbers range from one to two million, compared to SDTV's range of 300,000 to one million.
-New television sets will be either HDTV-capable or SDTV-capable, with receivers that can convert the signal to their native display format.
+HDTV and standard-definition television (SDTV) are the two categories of display formats for digital television (DTV) transmission, which is the prevalent standard today.
+HDTV provides a higher-quality display with a vertical resolution display from 720p to 1080i.
+The p stands for progressive scanning, which means that each scan includes every line for a complete picture, and the i stands for interlaced scanning, which means that each scan includes alternate lines for half a picture.
+This translates into a frame rate of up to 60 frames per second, twice that of conventional television.

-In the United States, the FCC has assigned broadcast channels for DTV transmissions.
-In SDTV formats, DTV makes it possible to use the designated channels for multiple signals at current quality levels instead of single signals at HDTV levels, which would allow more programming with the same bandwidth usage.
-Commercial and public broadcast stations are currently deciding exactly how they will implement their use of HDTV.
+In the United States, the Federal Communications Commission has assigned broadcast channels for DTV transmissions that support both HDTV and SDTV.
+In SDTV formats, DTV makes it possible to use the designated channels for multiple signals at current quality levels instead of single signals at HDTV levels, which would enable more programming with the same bandwidth usage.
+Commercial, cable TV and public broadcast stations are mainly delivering HDTV signals and content.